bravenewdude/bravenewdude.github.com/_posts/2012-11-24-rejection-sampling.md

 \Rightarrow M &\geq \frac{2 e^{\lambda (x-.5)}}{3 \lambda x^3}
 \end{align*}</div>

-For a given lambda, we want $M$ to be the smallest value satisfying the above condition, so we will let $M$ be the supremum over $x$ of the expression on the right-hand side, which I will call $g(x, \lambda)$.
+For a given $\lambda$, we want $M$ to be the smallest value satisfying the above condition, so we will let $M$ be the supremum over $x$ of the expression on the right-hand side, which I will call $g(x, \lambda)$.
 By differentiating $g$ with respect to $x$, we can see that it is convex on the interval; therefore, its maximum must occur at an endpoint.
 Now, let's define

 <div>\begin{align*}